CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-overview.md

 ### Audience

-All Cloud Application Manager Dedicated Edition users who wants to deploy/install Cloud Application Manager Dedicated Edition (appliance).
+All Cloud Application Manager Dedicated Edition users who wish to deploy or install Cloud Application Manager as a dedicated, on-premises appliance.

 ### Prerequisites

-* You should have a Data Center or AWS account to be able to deploy appliance in your preffered platform.
+* You should have a Data Center or AWS account to be able to deploy appliance in your preferred platform.

 ### Supported Platforms

-Cloud Application Manager Dedicated edition is supported when deployed on these platforms:
+Cloud Application Manager Dedicated edition is supported on these platforms:

 * CenturyLink Private Cloud on VMware Cloud Foundation (CPC on VCF)
 * VMware vSphere vCenter or Cloud Foundation data centers